vivianeglz/template-vue2-project/README.md

 ### Run tests :

 - Go to the project's root and run `npm run test`

+### Run documentation :

+- Go to the `documentation` folder and run `npm run docs`

+### Workflow :

+There are 2 github actions related to the project:
+- A first one that runs the tests at each PR open on the main branch
+- A second one that runs the build of ui on chromatic at each PR open on the production branch

 ### :warning: Good to remember :warning: